Ninedeadeyes/A-Grots-Life-2/README.md

 Version B is a good easy example of OOP programming since you are only using 3 files.

-Version C is an Tkinter version of the game.
-I am planning to improve on this in the future.
+Version C is an Tkinter version of the game.It has been extensively improved but still planning to improve in the future ( in progression )